The Icelandic Hot Dog

 Next, I would like to pop in a little myth on the cooking method.

-It’s true that they are super careful on how long they boil the hot dogs- the ones that are too long in the water are never served.
+It is true that they are super careful on how long they boil the hot dogs- the ones that stay for too long in the water are never served.

-You will never ever ever get a bad hot dog!
+You will never ever get a bad hot dog!

-But there is another myth lurking around on why they are so good, and that is that they boil them with beer.
+But there is another myth lurking around on why the hot dogs are so good, and that is that they boil them with beer.

 We don’t know if its true or not, and we have asked many times without getting a straight answer!